The Reptile Zoo

 The Reptile Zoo is an indoor zoo focusing on reptiles in Fountain Valley, California.
 Fish, amphibians, and arachnids are also on display.
 It contains the pet store Prehistoric Pets, which sells items targeted towards reptile owners.
 Over 1,000,000 people have visited the zoo since its founding.
+Frank, an Asian water monitor and animal actor, lived at the zoo until his death in 2021.

 History

 Prehistoric Pets originally opened in 1988 under the name Pet Country, which sold both traditional and exotic pets.
 As more people visited the store, the focus shifted to education about exotic reptiles.
 Pet Country then closed and Prehistoric Pets opened in 1992.

 The company then created Jurassic Parties in 1995, which allowed for more learning about reptiles via interactive events.
 Jay Brewer, and ex-fisherman and the founder of the store, decided to build an indoor zoo next to the shop to attract visitors.
 After being founded on July 10, 2009, people started visiting the shop just to see the reptiles at the zoo.

 The store expanded to its current 13000 sqft in two expansions during 2000 and 2018.

 The corporation has about 50 staff members, per LinkedIn and their websites, including Brewer and his three daughters.